shiran-mchl/img_exp_analysis/README.md

-Code for data analysis for imaging experiments.
+Code for the data analysis of imaging experiments.